cjacker/opensource-toolchain-pic/README.md

 sudo ./install.sh install
 ```

-A patch needed to build gcbasic successfully, the patch 'gcbasic-0.99.01-build-fix.patch' provided in this repo.
+A patch is needed to build gcbasic successfully, the patch 'gcbasic-0.99.01-build-fix.patch' provided in this repo.

 After installation, you should have `gcbasic` command on your PATH.